cor3ntin/wg21-1/README.md

 Proposed solution
 -----------------

 This paper proposes adding additional member functions to `std::optional` in order to push the handling of empty states off to the side.
-The proposed additions are `map` and `bind`.
+The proposed additions are `map`, `and_then` and `or_else`.
 Using these new functions, the code above becomes this:

 ```
 std::optional<int> with_optional_good(int i) {
     auto f = maybe_get_foo(i);
-    auto func = f.bind(maybe_get_func);
+    auto func = f.and_then(maybe_get_func);
-    return f.bind(maybe_get_bar)
+    return f.and_then(maybe_get_bar)
             .map(func);
 }
 ```

-We've successfully got rid of all the manual checking; all that we need now is an understanding of what `map` and `bind` do and how to use them.
+We've successfully got rid of all the manual checking; all that we need now is an understanding of what `map` and `and_then` do and how to use them.

 #### `map`